 A residence was built.
 Initially the residence was an eight bed facility for children with disabilities.
 Care and services were provided by hired “house parents”.
 Over the years this facility has been home for many children with disabilities and experienced many changes to fit the service needs of its residents.
 The home was referred to as the “Children’s Residence”.
 In 2012 facility based services to children were ended and the home was transitioned to adult services.

 Vocational training and day activities were explored for New Hope graduates and other adults challenged with a developmental disability.
 With the use of a parent’s garage, the idea became reality.
 Industrial arts and handicrafts were taught by volunteers and family members.
 With their new skills and experiences, it became obvious a larger facility and staffing would be required to accommodate the growing enrollment and production accomplished by the program.
 A new home was sought for the program, and was found in St. Jean’s Transport building as a shared facility with the school buses.
 The larger facility brought on larger ideas.
-The program accepted donated household items and clothing for re-sale, began making quilts, woven rugs and placemats from clothing that could not be sold.
-Making wood products continued as part of the program.
+The program accepted donated household items and clothing for re-sale, began making quilts, woven rugs and place-mats from clothing.
+Making wood products, also was part of the program.

 The demand for training activities was steadily increasing.
 Again, the search went on for a better facility, but this time the agency and families were committed to making it a permanent location.